aksfasale/eda_hotel_booking/README.md

 ```
 ## Challenges
 ```
-(1) There was a lot of duplicate data.
+(1) Lot of duplicate data.
-(2) Data was present in wrong datatype format.
+(2) Data type of some Data was in wrong format.
-(3) Choosing appropriate visualization techniques to use was difficult.
-(4) A lot of null values were there in the dataset.
+(3) Which visualization techniques to use was a challenge (4) Lot of null values were present in the dataset.